Maneesh16/Chatbot/README.md

 # Chatbot
-Building a simple chatbot by using NLP libraries and cosine similarity
+Building a simple chatbot by using NLP libraries and replying the given query by using cosine similarity